vistuleB/svgpathsio/README.rst

 offsets, addresses, path
 cropping, as well as path union and intersections.
 A number of bugs and incompletenesses have been removed.
-Some legacy elements of the API designed for backward-compatibility with older versions of the library have also been removed, to give the library a fresh start.
+Some legacy elements of the API that maintained backward-compatibility with older versions of the library have also been removed, to give the library a fresh start.

 The SaxDocument class included in this fork also has the following